andrew/ultimate-awesome/README.md

 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-cs-course](https://github.com/alwqx/awesome-cs-course) - Awesome university cs core courses.
 - [Awesome](https://github.com/Am0rphous/Awesome) - Awesome collection of resources 😎 Work in progress🔥.
-- [awesome-data-temporality](https://github.com/daefresh/awesome-data-temporality) - A curated list to help you manage temporal data across many modalities 🚀.
 - [SecondaryAwesomeCollection](https://github.com/DeepTecher/SecondaryAwesomeCollection) - 收集深度学习相关的awesome 资源列表,欢迎补充.
-- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
-This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.
 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.